 Kopernikus is more complex, and much more original.
 It is a ceremony that implicates the audience, sometimes in an overwhelming way.
 Between visits from Tristan and Isolde and our arrival at a Mayan river, the performers solemnly walked out and surrounded us.
 For a moment of exquisite tumult, voices and textures came from all directions.
 It was as if the opera had opened its mouth and tenderly swallowed the world.

-Follow MT on their adventures in Banff HERE.
+Follow LV on our adventures in Banff HERE.